bhushanbhutada03/Salesforce-Recruitment-Management-System/README.md

 ![Data Model](screenshots/data-model.png)

+Account (Company) is linked to Job Position, which is linked to Application; Application is also linked to Candidate, and Interview is linked to Application.

 The data model connects companies, job positions, applications, candidates, and interviews into a structured recruitment workflow.

 ## Lightning Application